aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 - nothing, than the OS, depends on `Main`;
 - it is the ultimate detail – the lowest-level policy;
 - its job is to create
-- it is in this `Main` component that deps should be injected by a Dependency Injection framework; once they are injected into `Main`, `Main` should distribute those deps normally, without using the framework;
+- it is in this `Main` component that deps should be injected by a Dependency Injection FW; once they are injected into `Main`, `Main` should distribute those deps normally, without using the FW;
 - `Main` is **a dirty low-level module in the outermost circle of the clean architecture**; it loads everything up for the high-level system, and then hands control over to it;
 - think of `Main` as **the dirtiest** of all the dirty components;
 - think of `Main` as **a plugin to the app** – a plugin that sets up the initial conditions and configurations, gathers all the outside resources, and then hands control over to the high-level policy of the app;